 I’m used to big, bulky dive watches that range in size from 42-44mm.
 If you also prefer chunky dive watches, the smaller size may surprise you too.
 So naturally, when I first strapped the watch to my wrist, I had a little buyer’s remorse.
 The 38mm Khaki Field case just seemed a bit dainty.
 So, I decided to place the watch on my desk to periodically contemplate and admire from afar.
 After a few weeks, I mustered up the courage, removed the stickers, and strapped it to my wrist.

 The lugs are 20mm in width, which is perfect when compared to its predecessor.
 Most vintage military watches have 18mm lug width or smaller.
-But you’re in luck, having 20mm lugs means that the Khaki Field Mechanical will fit most of the straps you’ve accumulated over the years.
+But you’re in luck, having 20mm lugs means that the Khaki Field Mechanical will fit most of the leather straps and NATO straps you’ve accumulated over the years.
 Unless of course, your collection consists primarily of 22mm Seikos.

 The Khaki Field Mechanical also has drilled lugs, which allows for quick strap changes.
 This functionality may go unused, since this watch was built for a nylon strap, but it offers versatility over inferior fixed spring bars.
 Due to the gap in the case and spring bars, one piece straps look better than their two piece adversaries.